 Marches have also taken place in Miami, FL., Lawrence, MA, Newburgh, NY, and Milwaukee, WI.
 In 2003 actress, Salma Hayek, in collaboration with Marie Claire Magazine, held a March in Washington, DC.
 In 2005 actor, author and child survivor of domestic violence, Victor Rivers participated in the New York, NY March.

-The mission of the New York Latinas Against Domestic Violence is to raise awareness of domestic violence and its consequences, particularly in the Latino community in New York City.
+The mission of the Brides' March is to raise awareness of domestic violence and its consequences, particularly in the Latino community in New York City.